Sagar2366/bigTechSRE/golangNotes/notes.md

   `

+## Maps VS Structs
+- Map :
+  - All keys must be the same type
+  - All values must be the same type
+  - Use to represent the collection of related properties
+  - Don't need to know all keys at compile time
+  - Keys are indexed we can interate over them
+  - Reference Type

+- Structs :
+  - values can be of different type
+  - Use to represent a "thing" with a lot of different properties
+  - You need to know all the different fields at compile time
+  - Keys don't support indexing
+  - Value Type

 ## Goroutines
 - To make function concurrent put keyword `go` in front of it
 - `Waitgroup` waits for the launched goroutine to finish